jzohrab/bidiread/README.md

 # Then go to the local address it tells you
 ```

+## Tests

+We use `tape` for tests.  https://github.com/substack/tape

+`npm run test`

+Currently, there's a single stub test.
+Any extensive js code should have tests.

 ## Contributing

 Contributions would be super if it makes this more useful/pretty/interesting.